rawgroundbeef/memeputer/examples/marketputer/README.md

 # Marketputer

-An example application demonstrating how to compose multiple Memeputer agents into a complete marketing automation pipeline.
+An example application demonstrating how to compose multiple Memeputer agents into a complete marketing automation **pipeline**.

 ## What It Does